cnbird1999/neverdown/README.md

 ### POST /check

+Create/update a check (if you POST a check with an existing id, it will replace the existing check).

 You can specify an custom id, if no id is specified, a random UUID will be generated.

 ```console